 The theme of betrayal is in the air.
 Most people that I see in psychotherapy report betrayals.
 Betrayals from parents, siblings, spouses, children, government, political leaders, friends, co-workers, fellow citizens, and news media.
 The term “Ghosting” is used when one person disappears from an intimate relationship leaving the other person with no explanation for leaving.
-Alexandra Bracken writes that “familial betrayal is, … the most heartbreaking kind – because if you can’t trust your family to love you and protect you, who can you really trust?”.
+On the website, brainyquote.com, Alexandra Bracken writes that “familial betrayal is, … the most heartbreaking kind – because if you can’t trust your family to love you and protect you, who can you really trust?”.
 Very true.
 Recovery from family betrayal is very difficult.
 People sometimes talk about betrayal by life, a series of unfolding events that leave you in a place that you did not intend to be.
 People with mental and physical health issues talk about their bodies or minds betraying them.
 Betrayal can happen when loved ones die when we need them most.
 There are also ramifications of historical betrayals where one group engaged in oppression of another group.
 People have also said that they have been betrayed by God.
 The list is long.
 I have had my share of betrayals from people.
 Bishop T.D.
 Jakes once stated in one of his sermons that betrayal is part of the human experience.
 The God-man, Jesus, also experienced betrayal by the most intimate act of a kiss by Judas Iscariot for thirty pieces of silver.
 The pandemic in some ways is a mass betrayal.
 How could this beautiful planet we live in be struck with his horrible, contagious and virulent virus?
 Why is this pandemic not over yet?
-Articles discuss the anger and depression related to the pandemic.
+Dr. Wurtman (2020) wrote an article in the psychologytoday.com discussing the anger and depression related to the pandemic.

 Betrayal can be seen as a wound in the mind, body and spirit.
 Wound is referred to as trauma.
 I have heard betrayals portrayed as “punched in the gut”, “knife stuck in the heart” or knifed in the back”.
 In betrayal, something deeply painful happened that was not supposed to happen.
 An invisible virus is not supposed to shut down a planet, destroy people’s lives, lead to multitude of deaths, economic havoc, homelessness, food insecurity, mental and physical health issues.
 Another effect of betrayal is regarding the people’s distrust of each other and the world around them.
 Mass distrust is dangerous in a public health emergency.
 The scientific fields of public health and virology are politicized.
 There are debates of masks, social distances and vaccinations with various camps having very passionate arguments.
 Wear a mask or not wear a mask?
 That is the question.
 For me, I am a believer in science.